The Internet Deems Hiding a Relationship From Family to Be a Red Flag – But for Indians, It’s Complicated

 “Ask yourself why your partner doesn’t seem to want to make a commitment to you by keeping you apart from their family and friends… Are they hiding something from you?
 If you were looking for a meaningful relationship with this person, is there much prospect if they won’t include you in their life?” advises Heather Garbutt, a relationship psychotherapist.
 But explaining that stashing might not necessarily indicate malevolence or speak to perverse objectives, Garbutt adds: “They may actually be afraid of specific friends or family members.”
 In other words, while stashing does often point to red flags like lack of commitment and accountability — birthing trust issues, in the process — it is pertinent to consider the individual circumstances of one’s romantic partner.

-Moreover, Indian adults famously lead double lives” — across diverse cultural and socio-economic backgrounds and regions, many hide their true preferences, experiences, and sometimes, even daily lives, from their families.
+It is a well-known fact that many Indian adults famous end up leading double lives — across diverse cultural and socio-economic backgrounds and regions, many hide their true preferences, experiences, and sometimes, even daily lives, from their families — to avoid the consequences of their families disapproving of their ways of life.
 “My dad practically fainted when I told him [of my relationship with a white, non-Muslim man].
 Both of my parents were deeply disappointed and ashamed and told me I had to give him up,” says Shamima, who lied to her family for seven years, fearing they would disown her for choosing to love the man she did.
 Given that her parents dragged her to a religious place to “cleanse” her and help her “find her way” while threatening to send her back to India, her fears weren’t unfounded in the least.

-At the same time, however, there are a host of first-hand accounts online from Indians who have been stashed by their partners while being simultaneously strung on with the assurance of marriage — only for the stasher to end up marrying a person their families approve of.
+However, there is also a host of first-hand accounts online from Indians who have been stashed by their partners while being simultaneously strung on with the assurance of marriage — only for the stasher to end up marrying a person their families approve of.
 “I am from a different caste and he is from an orthodox family… His mom asked him to die rather than marr[y] me,” wrote a woman.

 Related on The Swaddle: